 - Official state, county, city, regional planning agency, and chamber of commerce webpages help us to obtain unique facts about each region, county, city, or area.

-- Wikipedia - if we can't find specific information anywhere else, the on-line encyclopedia may have additional information
+- Wikipedia - if we cannot find specific information anywhere else, the on-line encyclopedia may have additional information

 - Other resources include personal observations from hundreds of trips around the Golden State and newspaper articles that are individually cited mostly for ongoing construction projects and completion dates

 We try to cite any other sources used on individual pages where we can.
-If you should find any errors on the page (and we know they're out there), please don't hesitate to contact us.
+If you should find any errors on the page (and we know they are out there), please do not hesitate to contact us.